Knuckles-Team/genius-agent/README.md

       repeat_penalty: 1.1
       functions:
       function_map:
-    instructions: Critic.
-Double check plan, claims, code from other agents and provide feedback.
-"Check whether the plan includes adding verifiable info such as source URL.
-Reply `TERMINATE` in the end when everything is done.
+    instructions: Retrieve assistant.
+You are in charge of providing information to the other agents relevant to the task at hand.
     is_termination_msg: 'lambda x: isinstance(x, dict) and x.get("content") is not None and "TERMINATE" == str(x.get("content", ""))[-9:].upper()'
     agent_type: retrieve_assistant

-  - name: genius_learner
+  - name: teachable_assistant
     llm_config:
       seed: 42
       temperature: 0